-Procurement Solicitation means Invitation for Bids (IFB), Request for Proposals (RFP), Invitation for Quotes (IFQ), or other forms of written or verbal solicitations for the procurement of Goods, Non-Professional and Professional Services, and Construction work.
+Procurement Solicitation means Invitation for Bids (IFB), Request for Proposals (RFP), Request for Qualifications (RFQ), Invitation for Quotes (IFQ), or other forms of written or verbal solicitations for the procurement of Goods, Non-Professional and Professional Services, and Construction work.

-Professional Services (A & E) means architectural, engineering, environmental, land surveying, construction engineering, construction project management services, or other professional services of an architectural or engineering nature that are required to be performed or approved by a person licensed, registered, or certified to provide such services.
+Professional Services (A & E) means program management, construction management, feasibility studies (includes environmental studies and analysis), preliminary engineering, design, engineering, surveying, mapping, or other professional services of an architectural or engineering nature that are required to be performed or approved by a person licensed, registered, or certified to provide such services.